TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 8/Revelation 8.6.md

 ---

-And the seven angels that had the seven trumpets prepared themselves to sound.
+The seven angels who had the seven trumpets prepared themselves to sound.